 Another problem is airflow over the wing when hovering in a wind.
 In order to hover in a wind, the quadplane must tilt into the wind.
 This puts the wing at a negative angle of attack and the wing will generate lift in the downward direction.
 Now the lifting motors must lift not just the weight of the UAV but must also overcome the force generated by the wing.
 This is a significant challenge because quadplanes are usually heavy – near the maximum lifting capacity of its motors, and the wing’s downward force can seriously limit the UAV’s ability to climb when hovering in a wind.
 The usual solution to this problem is to use the quadplane’s forward flight engine to help hold position.
 The quadplane can then hold a more level attitude and the airflow over the wing can help the quadplane climb.
 Note that using the forward flight engine only helps if the quadplane is pointed into the wind.
 Tiltrotors also suffer from this challenge.
 A tiltrotor can tilt its motors into the wind to help hold position.

 As with all UAVs, the designer of a transitioning UAV faces many tradeoffs.
 The correct choice is dictated by the task the UAV must perform.
 Given the very poor yaw control of a quad plane and the tiltrotor’s inability to combine gas and electric motors; it may be worth considering a hybrid of hybrids.
-A quadplane with tilting motors to ensure adequate yaw control provides the best of both worlds and is likely worth the cost and weight of the extra tilting mechanisms.
+A quadplane with tilting motors, to ensure adequate yaw control, and a separate motor for forward flight thrust, provides the best of both worlds and could be worth the cost and weight of the extra tilting mechanisms.